top of page

 day 15—u can’t touch this

 We’d spent the day basking in the bluebird glow at Alta, capturing footage for a reel I’d been dreaming up for a few days.
+It’d been a fun past time and creative outlet.

-Set to the beat of MC Hammer’s U Can’t Touch This, we captured remarkable jumps (all courtesy of Trent), high speeds, and a few dubious dance moves on film (watch reel).
+Set to the beat of MC Hammer’s U Can’t Touch This, we captured jumps (all courtesy of Trent), high speeds, and a few dubious dance moves on film (watch reel).

 On one of the high-speed runs, Trent closely followed me, capturing footage of my skis from various angles.
 We selected a fairly simple run for filming purposes, and I had joked beforehand that if anyone were to fall, it would likely be me.